Contribute to our Access Project Today!

 Members get access to club nights, courses, trips, sessions and social events.

-We offer courses in canoeing, kayaking and paddleboard.
+We offer courses in canoeing, kayaking and paddle boarding.
 We offer Discover (beginner) and Explore (for people who have done some paddling before) level in canoeing and kayaking.
 Other courses can be arranged depending on demand and coach availability.
 If there is something you want to learn and we aren’t currently offering a course for it, let us know, we only need 3 or 4 people to make a course viable.
 Kit hire is included in courses.

-Every Thursday, April to October, usually 6.30pm-8.30pm, the boathouse is open for members to access boats etc. There is a volunteer on duty who will be in or around the boathouse for the evening.
+Every Thursday, April to October, usually 6.30pm-8.30pm, the boathouse is open for members to access boats.
+There is a volunteer on duty who will be in or around the boathouse for the evening.
 The volunteer is not necessarily a coach, so club nights are intended for members who can get themselves safely on and off the water.
 That said, if they can help you out, they will.

 Kit hire charges apply on club nights.